What qualifications do I need to be an individual tutor?

 How often do I meet with my tutee and how much do I get paid?

-The Tutor Clearinghouse allows for one hour of tutoring per week per course for any student assigned an Individual Tutor.
+The Peer Tutoring Program allows for one hour of tutoring per week per course for any student assigned an individual tutor.

-Individual Tutors are compensated at the following rates: $12/hour; engineering tutors $15/hour.
+Individual tutors are compensated at the rate of $15/hour.

 Tutors will track their time by using the Kronos Electronic Timecard system.
 Additional time exceeding the limit of one hour per week, per course, per tutee, should not be logged into Kronos and should be compensated directly by the tutee at the rates listed above.